 Since the possibility of scenario 2), and the precise timing of maximum tilt, depend on a variety of factors, as discussed in the Background, time series of forecast shear from a number of different sources (e.g., SHIPS, HWRF coarse grid, etc.) should be used in conjunction with a threshold shear value to guide the timing of flights subsequent to the pre-shear sampling.
-For the Category 2-3 hurricane in the example, a noticeable tilt in the circulation center with height becomes evident between 12-18 h after the shear increase begins, or when the shear reaches a value between 20-25 kts (not shown).
+For the Category 2-3 hurricane in the example, a noticeable tilt of the circulation center with height becomes evident 18-24 h after the first mission, or when the shear approaches a value of 20 kts (not shown).
 An indication that the shear is beginning to strongly influence storm structure is the development of a pronounced convective asymmetry within the core region.
-Figure HWRF-3 illustrates this convective asymmetry at the time the shear threshold is reached (and the core begins to tilt).
-In this example, the second P-3 mission would commence ~12 h after the first.
+Figure 11-3 illustrates this convective asymmetry at the time the shear threshold is reached (and the core begins to tilt).
+In this example, the second P-3 mission would commence \sim 12 h after the first.